zhaoxin-chang/zhaoxin-chang.github.io/_pages/about.md

 News 🔥
 ======

 - **Jun 2026** Our project was selected for the NVIDIA Academic Grant Program.
 We will receive hardware resources to advance our work on multimodal robot perception and wireless sensing.
+Thank you, NVIDIA!
 - **Mar 2026** Invited to review for ACM IMWUT, IEEE TMC, IEEE SPL, and ACM TIOT
 - **Oct 2025** Our paper "WiRainbow" was accepted by SenSys 2026.
 See you in Saint-Malo!
 - **Oct 2025** I'm honored to be awarded as a runner-up of the Gaetano Borriello Outstanding Student Award at UbiComp 2025